 Liquid products stored in a steel storage tank can have various degrees of corrosiveness.
 An internal coating can prevent a steel tank from having a shorter lifespan due to storing a more corrosive product.
 To determine whether an internal tank coating would be beneficial in your tank repurposing project, consult with a storage tank or coatings specialist.

 Storing a different product can mean new regulations will apply to the use of the above ground storage tank.
 Depending on the product stored, federal and/or state regulatory rules may have secondary containment requirements.
 These methods of preventing environmental contamination can be in several forms, such as a dike, double wall tank, or internal tank liner.
 What satisfies secondary containment varies in every state, so it is important to know the exact containment requirements that would apply to the location of your above ground storage tank.

 Still have questions on aspects of your tank repurposing project?
 Call us at Heartland Tank Services, Inc., and we would be happy to guide you through the considerations necessary to successfully repurpose an above ground storage tank.
-Contact us at 800-774-3230 or on our website.
+Contact us at 800-774-3230 or click here.